Damodar Bhandari

 Damodar Bhandari (दामोदर भण्डारी) is a Nepalese politician and former Minister of Industry, Commerce and Supplies of Nepal.
 He was also a Member of the House of Representatives.
 He was also member of the 2nd Nepalese Constituent Assembly.
 He won Baitadi-1 seat in the 2013 Nepalese Constituent Assembly elections, and House of Representatives from Communist Party of Nepal (Unified Marxist–Leninist).
-He was also Minister of State for Finance, 2016.

 Electorate History

 He has been elected to the Member of the House of Representatives and the 2nd Nepalese Constituent Assembly from Baitadi 1.
 He lost the 2008 Nepalese Constituent Assembly election.